waterholeforum/docs/distribution.md

 You can reuse and distribute your customizations and features as extensions – packages that can be installed with Composer.

 > **Tip:** If you're building customizations specific to your community, then you probably don't need to make an extension.
-You can simply put your customizations in your application-level service providers (`app/Providers`).
+Instead, you can put your customizations in your application-level service providers (`app/Providers`).

 ## Creating an Extension